 So you've decided it's time to figure out how much you can get for those old silver dollars that a relative left you when she passed away.
+Maybe you're planning to sell them or maybe you need to know their value for insurance purposes.
 Silver dollars that are made of actual silver can be decades or even centuries old, and can be rare and valuable.
-You'll want to know their value before you take them down to your local coin dealer to sell.
+The best way to determine their value is to have an professional coin dealer look at them, but there are some steps you can take at home.

-Weigh your silver dollar to ascertain how much silver could be recovered if your coin were melted.
-Coin scales (also called jewelry scales or numismatic scales), which measure in grams, are available online or in any hobby shop starting at around $10.
-Be aware that the blanket term "silver dollar" is used to describe all coins that are worth one dollar, but the last true silver dollars — the ones made of mostly silver — were minted in 1964.
+Start by weighing your silver dollar to ascertain how much silver could be recovered if your coin were melted.
+Coin scales, also called jewelry scales or numismatic scales, measure in grams and are available online or in any hobby shop starting at around $10.
+Be aware that the blanket term "silver dollar" is used to describe all coins that are worth one dollar, but the last true silver dollars – the ones made of mostly silver – were minted in 1964.
 If your "silver dollar" is from 1965 or later, it's made of mostly a cheaper alloy or contains no silver at all.

 Identify Your Coin